imkevinkuo/noisy-eval-in-fl/README.md

 ## Model Training

 Training uses either a weighted or uniform loss across clients.
-A uniform evaluation bounds individual client sensitivity, and therefore we use this evaluation metric in our differential privacy experiments.
-However, in all other experiments, we weight the losses and evaluations by client size.
+A uniform evaluation bounds individual client sensitivity, and therefore we use a uniform weighting for both training/eval in our differential privacy experiments.
+However, in all other experiments, we weight the losses/evals by client size.

 The main scripts are named `fedtrain_simple.py`, `fedtrain_tpe.py`, and `fedtrain_bohb.py`.